Graduation Guidelines and Deadlines for Master's Candidates for spring 2015

 - On February 12, 2008, the Office of the Executive Vice-President and Provost approved legislation put forward by the Graduate Assembly, reinstating the Master's Degree Program of Work as a graduation requirement for all master's degree candidates beginning in the Fall 2008.
 When you submit your online Master's Graduation Application, your program of work will automatically be sent to your program graduate coordinator and adviser for approval.
 Your electronic program of work will then be submitted to the Graduate School to be made a part of your permanent record.
 Students who have obtained special permission to submit a paper Master's Graduation Application must attach a Program of Work that has been approved by their program graduate adviser.

-The remaining items are due in the Graduate School, Main Building 101, on or before May 2, 2014 in order to graduate in spring, 2014.
+The remaining items are due in the Graduate School, Main Building 101, on or before 3 p.m. on May 8, 2015 in order to graduate in spring, 2015.

 Thesis or Report Option Students

-Upload the pdf file of your thesis/report to the Texas Digital Library (TDL) by 5:00 p.m. on May 2, 2014.
-Your pdf file name should include the following information in lower-case letters, separated by an underscore: last name_document type_year of graduation and semester code 2 for spring graduates; for example, brown_thesis_20142 or brown_report_20142.
+Upload the pdf file of your thesis/report to the Texas Digital Library (TDL) by 3:00 p.m. on May 8, 2015.
 Submission of your thesis/report to the Texas Digital Library is required, and instructions for submitting online can be found at the TDL Submission Site.
 Additional technical support is available at http://www.tdl.org/support/.
 Your thesis/report will be made available to the public through the Texas Digital Library on an Open Access basis.

-All master's degree candidates who are completing the thesis or report option must submit a printed copy of the following pages to the Graduate School by the spring submission deadline:
+All master's degree candidates who are completing the thesis or report option must submit a printed copy of the followingpages to the Graduate School, together in one packet, by the spring submission deadline:

 - a title page,

-- a signature page (with original signatures of your supervising committee as listed on your Master's Graduation Application Form),
+- a signature page (with original signatures of your supervising committee as listed on your Master's Graduation Application Form.
+Note: only the hard copy of this page will be signed.
+The electronic .pdf that you upload will not include signatures.),

 - an Abstract,